ojdon/ojdon.github.io/_posts/2018-01-20-Speed-up-a-slow-Apple-Mac.md

 categories: computing
 ---

-Where I work at [Rapid Web](https://rapidweb.biz), we are still rocking an old Apple Mac Mini from 2009!
-We use it as a testing machine to test websites on different versions of Safari and iOS using the iOS simulator that is packaged in with Xcode.
-It’s very sluggish these days, but it does the job (eventually).
+An old 2009 Mac Minis are very sluggish these days, but it does the job (eventually).
 However, there are a few tips and tricks that I’ve picked up that can help increase the performance of your aging MacBook, Mac Mini, iMac or MacBook Air.

 ## Upgrade the RAM
 The most common application used on your Mac is usually your web browser such as Safari, Mozilla Firefox or Google Chrome.
 These need a lot of memory to temporarily store data quickly such as contents of each tab open.
 If you’re like me, you tend to have lots of tabs open at a time, this rapidly uses up your available memory.